SamuelHudec/pigeon-alert/README.md

 - pigeon sitting on balcony detected as person... find better model
 - (maybe) connect to remote pycharm for faster development
 - why display pipe is needed?
 HailoNet Error: gst_pad_push failed with status = -1
+- fine tune hyper parameters, as Bx and limit for probability

 ## How to monitor your Hailo utilization